 San Jose Del Pacifico

 San Jose Del Pacifico is a small village nestled up in the mountains between the city of Oaxaca and the pacific coast.
-The views from this village are sublime and watching the sun set over the mountains after a mushroom trip is something out of a fairy tale.
+The views from this village are sublime and watching the sun set over the mountains after a trip is something out of a fairy tale.

 There is a tradition of ‘hongos’ – mushrooms in Spanish – in San Jose and they are easy to find and buy.
 Just ask around once you arrive, a basic level of Spanish will suffice.

 The cost will depend on the season.
 If you go during the rainy season, July to October, when the shrooms are sprouting, you can find them for as little as 50 pesos ($3) for a pre-packaged dose.
 The rest of the year, you might pay up to around 300-400 pesos ($15-20) for the same amount, depending on your source.

 Speak with your seller.
 They will typically sell you per dosage.
-Or tell how many doses what they’ve sold you contains.
+Or tell how many doses what they’ve sold you has.

 You can get them served in a tea, dry, or preserved in honey.
 Depends where you get them from.
 However you take them, I’d recommend taking them on an empty stomach – to make the most of your dose and to lessen any nausea.